ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 Important Points:
  * Range header's unit will be bytes. `Range: bytes=x-y` where x and y are unsigned integers.
  * x and y are both inclusive as opposed to start / end where end was exclusive.
- * Sub-sequences of a circular sequences across the origin must not be requested via the Range header, i.e y >= x.
+ * Sub-sequences of a circular sequences across the origin must not be requested via the Range header, i.e y >= x will always be true.
  * More information can be found [here](https://tools.ietf.org/html/rfc7233)

 ##### Case 1